Danis98/vtl1/README.md

 # vtl1
 Simple compiler for a language called vtl1.
-It's meant as an exercise and not as an actual usable language.
+It's meant as an exercise and not as an actual usable language. vtl1 code is compiled to a simplified form which is then used by a VM, inspired from java.

 Building and testing